Upselling Techniques: How to Upsell Services Without Being Pushy

 1. Offer Different Service Packages Alongside Each Other

 It’s not uncommon for professionals to provide three service packages alongside each other.
+It’s known as good, better, best pricing.
 Each package offers different services or service levels, moving from the entry-level package to the middle-of-the-road package, and all the way to the premium package.

 The key with this upselling technique is to get your pricing jumps right to encourage the upsell.
 For example, if you want more customers to purchase your standard package, make sure it’s marginally more expensive than the lite package and provides more perceived value.
 If you price it too high, customers may cheap out and choose the cheapest option.